kevtronix/toxic_plant_identifier/README.txt

 - Unknown

 # Model
 The model is a pretrained ResNet50 model with the final layer replaced with a linear layer with 3 outputs.
-The model is trained on the dataset and achieves an accuracy of 99.5% on the test set.
+The model is trained on the dataset.